Broodjekipp/Keyboard-Layout-BKKey/README.md

 4. Navigate to the generated `setup` folder
 5. Run `setup.exe`
 6. The keyboard layout will now be available in Windows Settings under **Time & Language > Language > Keyboard**

-## Usage

-After installation, switch to the BKKey layout through your Windows language bar or keyboard settings.